StevenFox96/OperatorOps/README.md

 #### 5. Create a Release and run the installation process. <a name="create-release"></a>

-In order to run the github's actions pipeline, we'll need to create a [Release](https://help.github.com/en/github/administering-a-repository/about-releases).
+In order to run the GitHub's actions pipeline, we'll need to create a [Release](https://help.github.com/en/github/administering-a-repository/about-releases).
 A *Release* in software, is a term that was coined long ago, and referring to the ability to track a product's functionality over time by assigning a version schema (v1.0, v1.1, etc) for each release.
 A new release can consists of new features, bug fixes, documentation, etc. that were missing in a previous release of the product, and added to the current release.